lmu-osc/Introduction-RStudio-Git-GitHub/installing_software.md

 **Configure git**

 After installing git, you need to tell it who you are.

-Open a terminal window (**cmd.exe on windows**) and type the following
+By default, git is used through a _command line interface_.
+We'll use git in this way now in order to perform its initial and minimal configuration.
+In the remaining of this tutorial, you'll learn how to use git through Rstudio instead of a command line interface.

+On windows, open **Git Bash** (start menu -> Git Bash).
+On MacOS, open the **Terminal** app.
+On Linux, open your distribution's (or any other) terminal emulator.
+Enter the following commands one after the other (hitting ENTER after each command).

 ```
 git config --global user.email "you@youremail.com"
 git config --global user.name "Your Name"
 ```

+Be sur to replace `you@youremail.com` and `Your Name` by your email address and your name.

 On successful completion, you should see no output from these commands.